JackSanders1998/CIS422Proj2/README.md

 This environment must be installed in order to run Fetch.
 The download can be found at [Xcode 12](https://developer.apple.com/xcode/)

+#### iOS 14.4+

+This application has not yet been deployed, but devices must be on version 14.4+ at the minimum in order to run this app.

 #### CocoaPods